Main-Lahn Railway: Operations

 The operation of steam locomotives ended in 1972.
-In 1978, S-Bahn line S 2 opened between Frankfurt Hbf and Niedernhausen.
+In 1978, S-Bahn line S2 opened between Frankfurt Hbf and Niedernhausen.
 The S-Bahn line is operated with class 423 electric multiple units.
-Regionalbahn RB 22 (hourly) and Regional-Express RE 20 (every two hours on weekdays) services have been operated mainly by DB Regio with class 143 locomotives since early 2006 and modern double-deck carriages since 2008.
-In addition RB 21 services run every two hours (less on the weekend) on the section from Limburg to Niedernhausen are operated with Siemens Desiro Classic sets by Hessische Landesbahn, continuing over the Ländches Railway to Wiesbaden.
+Regionalbahn RB 22 (hourly) and Regional-Express RE 20 (every two hours on weekdays) services had been operated mainly by DB Regio with class 143 locomotives since early 2006 and modern double-deck carriages since 2008.
+Since december 2021 the 143 have been replaced by class 146.
+Since then 143 are rarely in service, only as a substitute.

+In addition to RB 20 and RB 22, RB 21 services run every two hours (less on the weekend) on the section from Limburg to Niedernhausen are operated with Siemens Desiro Classic sets by Hessische Landesbahn, continuing over the Ländches Railway to Wiesbaden.